svanas/ladder/README.md

 1. Download and install [Go version 1.21](https://go.dev) (or later)
 2. Navigate to [Infura](https://www.infura.io) and generate yourself an API key
 3. Open [infura.api.key](https://github.com/svanas/ladder/blob/main/api/web3/infura.api.key) and paste your Infura API key
+4. Navigate to [CoinGecko](https://www.coingecko.com/en/developers/dashboard) and generate yourself an API key
+5. Open [coingecko.api.key](https://github.com/svanas/ladder/blob/main/api/oneinch/1inch.api.key) and paste your CoinGecko API key
-4. Navigate to the [1inch dev portal](https://portal.1inch.dev) and generate yourself an API key
+6. Navigate to the [1inch dev portal](https://portal.1inch.dev) and generate yourself an API key
-5. Open [1inch.api.key](https://github.com/svanas/ladder/blob/main/api/oneinch/1inch.api.key) and paste your [1inch](https://1inch.io) API key
+7. Open [1inch.api.key](https://github.com/svanas/ladder/blob/main/api/oneinch/1inch.api.key) and paste your [1inch](https://1inch.io) API key
-6. Open a terminal in the directory you cloned this repo, and execute `go build` on the command-line
+8. Open a terminal in the directory you cloned this repo, and execute `go build` on the command-line
-7. Should you decide to fork this repo, then do not commit your API keys.
+9. Should you decide to fork this repo, then do not commit your API keys.
 Your API keys are not to be shared.

 ## support